jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 In addition to these states, cells are also responsible for their own data fetching.
 This means that rather than fetching data in some parent component and then passing props down to the child components that need them, a cell is completely self-contained and fetches and displays its own data!
 Let's add one to our blog to get a feel for how they work.

-When you create a cell you export several specially named constants and then Redwood takes it from there.
+When you create a cell you export several specially named constants and then Cedar takes it from there.
 A typical cell may look something like:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">